Top 5 Climate Change Docs

 Al Gore, and The Climate Reality Project (the corresponding organization he helped found), have since released An Inconvenient Sequel: Truth to Power (2017).
 It serves as a powerful reminder of the devastating global threat from climate change, and the need for collective action.
 Not exclusively harrowing, it also depicts some of the work of governments and organizations as they take action to mitigate the risks.
 Check it out when you can!

 Years of Living Dangerously

-An excellent documentary series the Years of Living Dangerously, is produced in part by a number of Hollywood celebrities who also take turns narrating different episodes.
-Each episode covers a different topic of climate change and is narrated by a celebrity who takes on the role of correspondent as we learn about the issues.
+The Years of Living Dangerously is an excellent documentary series!
+It is produced in part by a number of Hollywood celebrities, (Ex.
+Harrison Ford, Arnold Schwarzenegger, Jessica Alba, etc.) who take turns hosting different episodes.
+Each episode covers a different topic pertaining to climate change.
+The celebrity takes on the role of correspondent, as we learn about the related challenges & potential solutions.